6 Canadian Startups That Are Hardcoding Diversity Into Today’s Leading Companies

 Canada is seeing a real coming together to support Black tech founders, too.
 Ryerson’s DMZ Black Innovation Fellowship (BIF), which provides Black tech founders with equitable opportunities, announced $1 million in funding to help usher in the second year of its initiative, with the goal of bringing in five times more startups in the next year.
 The investment comes from a joint effort between the City of Toronto, Ryerson University, and donors such as Shopify’s Harley Finkelstein and entrepreneur Lindsay Taub.

-Recently, Black Hxouse was announced, a new addition to Hxouse, the incubator, accelerator, and think-center designed for creative talent, which was formed by La Mar Taylor, Ahmed Ismail, and Abel Tesfaye (The Weeknd).
+In 2020, Black Hxouse was announced, a new addition to Hxouse, the incubator, accelerator, and think-centre designed for creative talent, which was formed by La Mar Taylor, Ahmed Ismail, and Abel Tesfaye (The Weeknd).
 Now with Black Hxouse, and thanks to its founding partner TD Bank, there will be a specific focus on BIPOC entrepreneurs, who will receive more corporate connections, grants, and mentorship opportunities to actualize their work and potential business.
 Key programs include the BIPOC Advancement Program, the BIPOC Women’s Program, the Hxouse Talent Program, and B365 Storytelling.
 While each program is unique in its specific scope and objectives, all four are anchored by the goal of delivering world-class resources and mentoring to enable BIPOC individuals to reach their full potential and overcome the historical barriers.

 There are now more options for people with disabilities as well.